simplajs/simpla/CONTRIBUTING.md

 Try to follow these guidelines

 - Avoid creating issues for implementation help.
-It's much better to keep the issue tracker focused on bugs and feature requests, ask implementation questions on Stack Overflow or the [Slack community](https://slack.simpla.io)
+It's much better to keep the issue tracker focused on bugs and feature requests, ask implementation questions on Stack Overflow.
 - Investigate the issue
 - Create the issue in the appropriate repository